-One initiative has been to replace the lighting in our production facilities with new LED Energy efficient lighting.
+One initiative has been to replace the lighting in our production facilities, including offices, with new LED Energy efficient lighting.
 This system senses movement in the area and after ten minutes the lights automatically switches off.
 This is predicted to show a saving of up to £100, 000 over the next 10 years combined with a reduction in energy intensity.

-A larger capital project has seen the installation of an array of solar photovoltaic (PV) panels on the roof of our Brandon factory.
-Resulting in a significant quantity, with the generation of clean electricity as well as reducing as carbon footprint.
+A larger capital project saw the installation of an array of solar photovoltaic (PV) panels on the roof of our Brandon factory.
+This has delivered a significant quantity of clean electricity as well as reducing our carbon footprint.